Kingsley Halt railway station

-Kingsley Halt was a railway station on the Bordon Light Railway which served the village of Kingsley.
-The station had been constructed by the London and South Western Railway (LSWR) in the hope that the area would attract residential development, but in the event this never materialised.
-The LSWR had purchased an area of land far larger than that which was actually used, as they hoped to construct a large station and goods yard.
+Kingsley Halt was a railway station on the Bordon Light Railway which served the village of Kingsley, Hampshire, England.
+The station had been constructed by the London and South Western Railway (LSWR) in the hope that the area would attract residential development, but this did not happen.
+The LSWR had purchased an area of land far larger than that what was actually used, as they hoped to construct a large station and goods yard.
 A primitive halt with a single platform opened some months after the line's opening, consisting merely of a nameboard, noticeboard, lamp and seat.

 Declining passenger traffic and reduced military activities at Bordon after the Second World War saw the line's closure to regular services in 1957.
-Kingsley Halt was demolished soon after closure and nothing now remains except the shape of the trackbed which is now used as a farm track.
+Kingsley Halt was demolished soon after closure, and nothing now remains except the shape of the trackbed, now used as a farm track.